geekbas/Conferences/README.md

 * Track a conference or workshop.
 * Find a fitting venue for new papers, and see where they could be resubmitted if rejected.
-  * Also show the conferences that would be blocked as a paper can not be under submission to multiple venues in parallel.
-* Track conference or workshop topics.
-* Track committee members.
 * Register a paper as submitted to a CFP.

-It is possible to register information in the system, but a moderator needs to verify it before it becomes available to other users.
-This is intended to avoid duplicates.

 ## Model

 * The main concept is a conference, which has instances one or more years.
 * Each conference instance is optionally connected to workshop instances.
 The connection is on instance level and not on the top level, as the same workshop may be connected to different conferences over the years (e.g. [DEBS](https://debs.org/debs-conferences)).
 * For each instance there is a Call For Papers (CFP), with one or more alternatives (typically research and industry), with different deadlines, page limits and other requirements.
-* Each CFP has a list of topic and a committee with a list of members.
+* Each CFP has a list of topics and a committee with a list of members.
 * Just about everything should have a user specific freeform note field.

 Maybe the topics should be possible to relate in a hierarchy or in some other way.